Monmouth College: Athletics

 Monmouth College is a member of the Midwest Conference and the NCAA Division III.
 The college offers eleven varsity sports for men and eleven for women.
 The college has won the Midwest Conference men's all-sports trophy each of the last two years.
 The college also offers intramural sports.

 The athletic teams' nickname, Fighting Scots, was coined in 1928 to reflect the Scotch-Irish heritage of the college's founders.
 "Fighting Scots" is a registered trademark of Monmouth College.

 The Monmouth College men's track and field team placed third in the NCAA Division III Outdoor Track and Field Championships on May 26, 2007.
 It was the first national team trophy that a Monmouth College sports team has won.
-The following year, Monmouth's men's track and field team took second place in the NCAA Division III Indoor Track and Field Championships.
+The following year, the men's track and field team took second place in the NCAA Division III Indoor Track and Field Championships.
 Monmouth's track program has produced nine individual national champions, the most recent of which was James Wilson, who won the NCAA Division III indoor long jump national title in 2013.

 In 2014, the college's sports teams and student-athletes won awards for academic achievement including national academic honors from seven different organizations.
 Volleyball and Men's Golf earned team academic accolades from their respective national coaches' organizations for their high team GPA.
 Eleven team members also earned individual national honors for their academic excellence including one student who became Monmouth's first winner of the NCAA's Elite 89 Award, given to the student-athlete with the highest GPA participating in one of the NCAA's 89 sponsored championships.
 Four softball players, three track student-athletes, two women's golfers and a men's tennis player also received national academic honors for the 2013–14 academic year.

-Monmouth began its college football rivalry with Knox College in Galesburg in 1888, making it the sixth-oldest college football rivalry in the country.
+Monmouth began its college football rivalry with Knox College in Galesburg, Illinois in 1888, making it the sixth-oldest college football rivalry in the country.
 The two schools play annually for the Bronze Turkey trophy in November (originally on Thanksgiving).
 ESPN's Jeff Merron has classified the trophy as the fifth-most-unusual in college football.
 The Bronze Turkey has been stolen several times and was at one time buried under the old MC indoor track for five years.
 Monmouth leads the series with 71 wins, 50 losses and 10 ties.

 The Monmouth College football team has appeared in the NCAA Division III Playoffs in 2005, 2008, 2009, 2011, 2016, 2017, 2019, and 2020.
 Monmouth's recent varsity football alumni include two former quarterbacks who went on to the National Football League.
 Through 2013, Alex Tanney '11 has played for Kansas City, Dallas, Cleveland, Tampa, and the New York Giants.
 Mitch Tanney '06 is director of analytics for the Chicago Bears.

 The men's water polo team won the CWPA Division III Club National Championship in 2012.

 Monmouth College was a member of the Illinois Intercollegiate Athletic Conference from 1921 to 1937.